AlexNguyen244/alma-takehome/DESIGN.md

 This was my first time using FastAPI, but I was able to quickly grasp the framework due to my prior experience with Python and backend development.
 Previously, I had built backends using Node.js and Express.js, and I found FastAPI easier to work with, particularly because it integrates seamlessly with other Python tools, such as the Gmail API.

 ### Email
 I implemented email alerts using the Gmail API with my own Google Cloud credentials.
-I chose this approach because of my prior experience with the Gmail API, which allowed me to quickly and efficiently implement the feature.
+I chose this approach due to my prior experience with the Gmail API, which enabled me to implement the feature quickly and efficiently.
+The notification sender is stored in the `EMAIL_SENDER` variable, while emails can be sent to both a prospect and an attorney using the `PROSPECT_EMAIL` and `ATTORNEY_EMAIL` variables.
+The prospect’s email is placed in the `To` field, and the attorney’s email is included in the `Cc` field.

 ### Authentication & Authorization
 Authentication is handled using the Google OAuth API, which securely verifies a user’s identity when they log in.